aer0usa/aer0usa.github.io/sliderules.md

     * Grooved Rails
     * Male Slide
     * No Slide Tension Springs
-* Includes Case with Conversions and Formulas
+* Includes Case with Conversions and Formulas and pocket clip
 * Good condition.

 [Return to Top](#top)